buddyfavors/autorenter-nodeexpress-api/README.md

 		1. Repeat until you have something meaningful to commit to your feature branch.
 	1. Commit changes to your feature branch.
 	1. Repeat these feature implementation steps until the feature is ready to review.
-1. Open a pull request to merge your feature branch into Master.
+1. Open a pull request to merge your feature branch into Development.

 ## Troubleshooting